explodingmoose/JustDrones/README.md

 ## Code Usage

 I am an amateur programmer at best, so feel free to offer suggestions or feedback!
 You are also welcome to send questions.
 Feel free to use any part of the code (without just plagiarizing).
+If you would like to support me, you can [Buy me a Coffee](https://buymeacoffee.com/poulioteli)